danielneil/Smart-Worm-Habitat/research/computer-design.md

 *Summary of the problem (from the perspective of the user), the context, suggested solution, and the stakeholders.*

-The problem:
+### The problem:

-Using technology, how can we ascertain the health of the Smart Worm Habitat, given that worms require specific conditions in order to thrive e.g. optimally convert greenwaste into vermicast.
+How can we ascertain the health of the Smart Worm Habitat, given that worms require very specific conditions in order to convert greenwaste into vermicast in an optimal fashion.

+### Suggested Solution:

 The Smart Worm Habitat requires a computer to process recorded telemetry data gathered from connected(USB) sensors, namely: